 A large percentage of users try out a solution once but never go back to it.
 Often, this occurs simply because of the lack of guidance.

 Onboarding new users means being in control of each setup step and guiding new users by the hand.

-Onscreen, floating guides can be used to create onboarding tours that maintain the level of attention through out the process, allow you to introduce and present features and processes in real time and force the users to go through the right steps to complete this stage successfully and without getting lost.
+Learn more about employee training and support can be used to create onboarding tours that maintain the level of attention through out the process, allow you to introduce and present features and processes in real time and force the users to go through the right steps to complete this stage successfully and without getting lost.